Cans

 Cans are made from either steel or aluminum.
-Aluminum cans you put in your curbside recycling are processed and turned back in to new cans and foil that you’ll see on store shelves.
-Steel cans are recycled into new cans, car parts and even bridges.
+Aluminum cans you put in your curbside recycling are processed and turned back into new cans and foil that you’ll see on store shelves.
+Steel cans are recycled into new cans, car parts, and even bridges.

 Aluminum beverage cans may be turned in for cash at a local scrap yard.
 Some area fire stations collect cans to benefit the Aluminum Cans for Burned Children of Northeast Ohio program; check with your community for details.
 You can also use this website's location services or the ‘Select a City’ drop-down in the dark green bar at the top of every page.